 Teachers, staff and most importantly the students can bring in their batteries from home to recycle them responsibly.
 Every time your school recycles a full 5-gallon pail, simply ring the bell to update your score!

-An incentive of .40 cents per kilogram from all the alkaline batteries collected from the Challenge will award the top three schools in the province with a share of the provincial prize pool based on the percentages outlined below.
-New this year, 10% of the prize pool will be donated to the SickKids Foundation in Toronto, Ontario on behalf of everyone participating in the OSBRC.
+An incentive of .31 cents per kilogram from all the alkaline batteries collected from the Challenge will award the top schools in the Province with a share of the provincial prize pool based on the percentages outlined below.
+10% of the prize pool will be donated to the SickKids Foundation in Toronto, Ontario on behalf of everyone participating in the OSBRC.

 Same as last year, we will guarantee a minimum prize pool of $2000 to get things going.
 But remember, there’s no limit to what it can be, so start recycling today!